We Chat Fingerboarding with Timo from Asi Berlin

 Yes, we have an international Team for Asi Berlin and some local Shop Team riders.
 Shoutout to all the boys and girls - love you!

-Let's talk tech... whats a good set up and how do I know which ones good for me?
+Let's talk tech... what's a good set up and how do I know which ones are good for me?

 Get yourself some of the shop starter completes first!
-We sell these for 25€, make some experiences with it and when you come back the next time we‘ll get you some better stuff on your own preferences.
-And that will probably be a Kamelpro Deck, the Canadians finest, some Oak wheels from Portugal with some “mucho feeling“ and maybe some fresh Dynamic trucks from the USA.
+We sell these for 25€, make some experience with it and when you come back the next time, we‘ll get you some better stuff on your own preferences.
+And that will probably be a Kamelpro Deck, the Canadian's finest, some Oak wheels from Portugal with some “mucho feeling“ and maybe some fresh Dynamic trucks from the USA.